Displaced aggression: In humans

 In the case of human groups or communities the aggression may be directed at a local minority population.
-This behavior has been observed in redirected aggression toward immigrants in the form of xenophobia.
-The term scapegoating is occasionally used to describe this phenomenon.
+This behavior has been observed in redirected aggression toward immigrants in the form of xenophobia, and is another example of scapegoating.

 Strategies

 The agitated animal must be avoided until it is no longer angry.
-Humans should avoid getting involved by interfering in fights or using physical punishment as a corrective tool.
-The person may be considered the threat in those scenarios.
 The animal's access to whatever the stimulus was should be restricted.